kyverno/KDP/proposals/resource_cache.md

 This resource allows authors to declare what Kubernetes resource should be cached.
 The `group` and `version` are optional.
 If not specified, the preferred versions should be used.
 An optional `namespace` can be used to only cache resources in the namespace, rather than across all namespaces which is the behavior if a namespace is not specified.

-2. `APICall`: An APICall is an external API call response that should be cached, to create a `CachedContextEntry` of the APICall type, The following resource should be created:
+2. `APICall`: An APICall is an external API call response that should be cached, to create a `CachedContextEntry` of the APICall type, the following resource should be created:

 ```yaml
 apiVersion: kyverno.io/v2alpha1